delormev/bolivia-2017/story/Bolivia_longform.md

 ### Day 12 (Jan.
 9th): Back to La Paz

-Our trusty van driver, Julio, takes us back to La Paz.
-It's the end of the adventurous part of the trip, and we are glad to check back in our fancy Casa Grande hotel for our last few days in Bolivia.
+Julio, the van driver who first drove us from the airport to La Paz when we landed in Bolivia almost 2 weeks ago, is back!
+He drives us back to La Paz.
+It is the end of the "adventurous" part of the trip, and we are glad to check back in to Casa Grande hotel for our last few days in Bolivia.

-We have a chilled evening at the rooftop bar of the hotel, where Andres' siblings Dani, Maya and Bernie join us with some friends & cousins!
+We have a chilled evening at the hotel's rooftop bar, where Andres' siblings Dani, Maya and Bernie join us with some friends & cousins.
 This is where I discover Singani, the national spirit from Bolivia.
 The liquor, distlled from grapes and similar to Pisco, is said to get it's unique taste from the elevation.
-If you're visiting La Paz, you've got to try a Singani Sour!
+If you're visiting La Paz, you've got to try a *Singani Sour*!

 ### Day 13 (Jan.
 10th): Souvenir shopping & a fine restaurant experience

-With our trip coming to an end, we try to make the most out of La Paz.

-We visit the *Basílica de San Francisco*

-Mercado de las brujas

-Plaza Murillo (palacio de morales)

-Cruz Jaen

-Gustu restaurant: tasting menu, sat in the kitchen.
-Each plate comes with a different drink (all alcoholic: wine, beer, cocktail).
+We try to make the most out of our last few days in La Paz: we visit the *Basílica de San Francisco*, buy a few souvenirs at the Mercado de las brujas (*the witches' market*), and we check out *Plaza Murillo*, where Evo Morales's controversial (?) palace is still mid-construction.

+In the evening, we have dinner at a restaurant called Gustu.
+We call ahead to let the staff know we'll try the tasting menu, which consists of 6 "snacks", followed by 7 tasting courses, each served with a matching drink.

+[Gustu is ...]

+We can't believe our luck when we realise our table is in the kitchen.
+It's there that, talking about our favourites parts of the trip, savouring the great food that the chefs are cooking around us, I really feel that our trip is coming to an end.

+Over the course of the meal, I have some of the best food I've had in my life, and discover a few new things (alligator ceviche, for example.)
+The evening ends with a tour of the restaurant and kitchens.
+By the time we finish our discussion with our lovely waiter, all the other customers have left the restaurant.

+This is, to this date, the best gastronomical experience I've had in my life, for a very reasonable price.
+If you ever visit La Paz, I would recommend you go and experience it yourself!

+<---
 - snack 1: grape with cacao puree and cacao + root with peanut
 - llajua cocktail
 - snack 2: dried alligator and burnt pickled spring onion